buvis/docs/src/catalogue/octoprint.md

 ## Description

-OctoPrint is the snappy web interface for your 3D printer
+OctoPrint is the snappy web interface for your 3D printer.

 ## k8 at home search